espruino/BangleApps/apps/speedalt/README.md

+# GPS Speed, Altimeter and Distance to Waypoint

+You can switch between two display modes.
+One showing speed and altitude (A) and one showing speed and distance to waypoint (D).

-Displays the GPS speed, altitude and distance to selected waypoint.
-One is displayed on the watch face using the largest possible characters depending on the number of digits.
+Within each display mode one figure is displayed on the watch face using the largest possible characters depending on the number of digits.
 The other is in a smaller characters below that.
 Both are always visible.
 You can display the current or maximum observed speed/altitude values.
 Current time is always displayed.

-You can chose between two modes.
-One showing speed and altitude (A) and one showing speed and distance to waypoint (D).

 The waypoints list is the same as that used with the [GPS Navigation] app so the same set of waypoints can be used across both apps.
 Refer to that app for waypoint file information.

-Left Display Tap : Swaps the displays.
+Left Display Tap : Swaps which figure is in the large display.
 You can have either speed or [A]ltitude/[D]istance on the large primary display.

 BTN1 : [Speed+Altitude] Short press < 2 secs toggles the displays between showing the current speed/alt values or the maximum speed/alt values recorded.